bertramdev/grails-asset-pipeline/README.md

 Contributions
 -------------
 All contributions are of course welcome as this is an ACTIVE project.
 Any help with regards to reviewing platform compatibility, adding more tests, and general cleanup is most welcome.
 Thanks to several people for suggestions throughout development.
-Notably: Brian Wheeler (@bdwheeler), Rick Jensen (@cdeszaq), and more to follow I'm sure...
+Notably: Brian Wheeler (@bdwheeler), Rick Jensen (@cdeszaq), Bobby Warner(@bobbywarner), and more to follow I'm sure...

 Additional Resources
 --------------------